Circulation by microwave-induced vortex transport for signal isolation: Introduction

 To understand this performance, we draw an analogy to bulk superconductors, where the Meissner effect leads to persistent currents around holes in a superconductor.
 In the limit of large tunneling rates, these currents are fixed to each hole.
 This is related to the dual picture of a lattice of vortices with large effective mass trapped around each hole.
 However, as the kinetic term increases by decreasing capacitance, and phase-slips are made available by the introduction of tunnel junctions (Josephson junctions), the vortices are able to move.
 Some devices, such as the flux qubit \cite{FQ1,FQ2}, have demonstrated the ability to prepare a superposition of different vortex states for a small circuit \cite{VS1,VS2}.
 We suggest that the successful operation of our proposed device arises by exploiting the behavior of such coherent vortices in a magnetic field, analogous to the behavior of the ferrite system where the XY model of the junctions acts as an effective ferromagnet.
+Here, we propose circulation is achieved via the rotation of these persistent current vortices: the voltage induced by an incoming signal generates a vortex in the circuit, this vortex then rotates about the circuit, leading re-radiation into each port.

 This paper is organized as follows.
 Section~\ref{vortexthings} introduces the central circuit model to be explored, motivating this choice by presenting an investigation of vortices in the model and their potential role in device functionality.
 Section~\ref{S1} couples the central circuit to external circuits to investigate transmission properties of the system.
 A theoretical analysis in the single excitation limit is presented, resulting in the single photon scattering matrix (S-matrix), followed by conditions for ideal circulation.
 Numerical results related to bandwidth, circulation, and noise performance are shown in Section~\ref{S5}, and we conclude and provide an overview of results in Section~\ref{conclusion}.
-In the appendices that follow, we numerically examine two flux points in addition to the one investigated in Section~\ref{S5} and provide additional details regarding the noise analysis presented in Section~\ref{S5}.
+In the appendices that follow, we explore an alternative circuit model to the one presented in Section~\ref{vortexthings}, followed by a numerical examination of two flux points in addition to the one investigated in Section~\ref{S5}.
+We then discuss various parameter effects and provide additional details to supplement the noise analysis presented in Section~\ref{S5}.